 Bear in mind that timber treatment relying on the use of chemicals will only deal with the symptoms of the problem, not the cause.
 Chemical treatment is generally unnecessary if the source of the dampness has been removed and the timber has dried out because further decay will be limited if not halted completely.

-Painted and treated beams
+Maintaining painted and treated beams

 Many beams have been painted or have darkened with age but think hard before attempting to clean or strip them: in a few moments ‘cleaning’ can destroy the patina of age that has accumulated over hundreds of years.
 Dirt and dust can usually be removed with a soft brush or damp cloth.
 Avoid using linseed oil on beams as it stays sticky and attracts dirt.
 If a finish is desired, apply a thin coat of beeswax polish.